 - Addressed the documentation issues from Note 7.
 I already added manage-containers.html.textile.liquid to _config.yml, so it should be showing up in the left navigation panel.
 Let me know if this still doesn't work for you.

 - Merged in your changes and simplified Complete => Cancelled transition in the container model.

 TestGetLockUnlockCanceltest to accept the new state transition.

-#10 Updated by Tom Clegg about 1 month ago
+#10 Updated by Tom Clegg over 2 years ago

 - this branch is a good candidate for squashing to reduce noise in the git history (code that never made it in)

 - the "Controlling container reuse" page should probably be called controlling-reuse.html instead of manage-containers.html